Yokohama Rubber Company: Wheels

+Motorsports

+Yokohama is the official tire supplier of the Super Formula Championship since 2016.
+It was the official tire supplier of the Macau Grand Prix Formula 3 race from 1983 until 2019, with an exception in 2016, when Pirelli was chosen for the tire supplier that year.
+The company was the supplier of the World Touring Car Championship and World Touring Car Cup from 2006 until 2019.

+In the United States, Yokohama was a tire supplier in the American Le Mans Series, including PTG (from 2005 to 2009) and Alex Job Racing.
+It was the official tire supplier of the IMSA GT3 Cup Challenge.
+It has also participated in Red Line Time Attack, Nitro Rallycross and Stadium Super Trucks.

+In September 2025, Yokohama was announced as the official tire supplier for the FIA Extreme H World Cup and will use a prototype tire based on the GEOLANDAR X-AT.

-Sponsorship and motorsports
+Sponsorship

 From 2015 to 2020, Yokohama was the main sponsor of Premier League football club Chelsea.

-Yokohama Tire sponsors the NBA teams the Boston Celtics and the San Antonio Spurs.
+Yokohama also sponsors the NBA teams the Boston Celtics and the San Antonio Spurs.

-Yokohama is the official tire supplier of the IMSA GT3 Cup Challenge, the World Touring Car Championship and Japanese Super Formula.
-Yokohama has also been the official tire supplier of the Macau Grand Prix Formula 3 Intercontinental Cup race since 1983, with an exception in 2016, when Pirelli was chosen for the tire supplier that year.
-Yokohama is also the official tire partner of former American Le Mans Series GT2 team PTG from 2005 to 2009.

-In the United States, Yokohama Tire Corporation has participated in ALMS, Red Line Time Attack, Nitro Rallycross and Stadium Super Trucks.

 Logos

 The Yokohama Rubber logo was first displayed in the Tokyo Asahi Shimbun newspaper in 1917.
 The company used it until 1977.
 Since that time, a modern logo has been used.
 Like the old logo, the new one is the first letter in the brand name, but the letter itself is more dynamic and expressive.
 A similar style logo is used by the Taiwanese tire company Nankang Rubber Tire.